How to Choose The Perfect HDB Resale Flat to Buy (Checklist Included!)

 If you bought an HDB BTO flat in a non-mature estate, this might not be a problem that you’ll notice immediately.

-Since amenities like schools wouldn’t be built yet, you wouldn’t notice potential inconveniences like these.
+Since amenities like schools aren’t built yet… you probably wouldn’t notice these potential inconveniences.

 Unless you have the foresight to consult the URA Masterplan, that is.